-This fried cabbage with bacon recipe elevates the humble cabbage to a whole new level of flavor!
+This Southern fried cabbage recipe with bacon elevates the humble cabbage to a whole new level of flavor!

-What I love about this recipe is that the cabbage is fried quickly so it retains its fresh green color, with a texture that’s crisp-tender to the bite.
-As the cabbage cooks down, it absorbs all the delicious flavors from the bacon drippings and becomes even more tasty.
-A little garlic added at the end makes this dish even more flavorful.
+What I love about this recipe is that the cabbage fries quickly so it retains its fresh green color, with a texture that’s crisp-tender to the bite.
+As the cabbage cooks down, it absorbs all the delicious flavors from the bacon grease and becomes even more tasty.
+A little garlic added at the end adds even more flavor!

 This tasty, super easy side dish is also Keto-friendly.
 Just make sure to use one of the low-carb bacon brands with no added sugar.